 With that in mind, insecticidal soap can help kill off a variety of pests, including thrips, aphids, and whiteflies.
 However, these sprays will also kill many beneficial insects.
 For this reason, it should not be the first thing you try.

 Keep in mind, many of the soaps come in a concentrated form, and must be diluted with water.
-This is the most economical route to take if you want to spray with soap.
+This is the most economical route to take if you want to spray with an insect-killing soap.

-Note: Dish soap is not the same as insecticidal soap.
+Note: Dish soap is not the same as insecticidal soap!
 Insecticidal soap is specifically formulated to reduce the harm to your plants, while killing a broad range of insects.

-Spray with Spinosad (Get on Home Depot)
+Spray with Spinosad (Get on Amazon)

 Preventing or Reducing Thrips